Bathroom guide

 Cons

-- Open storage is visible
+- Open storage keeps rolls visible

 - Needs floor space beside or near the toilet